voxpupuli/beaker/docs/how_to/upgrade_from_2_to_3.md

 beaker 3.0.0, we recommend implementing the strategy outlined [here](test_arbitrary_beaker_versions.md) to ensure this new major release does not break your existing testing.

+## Ruby version 1.9.3 no longer supported

+Official support for 1.9.3 has been eol'd since Feb 2015; the beaker 3.0.0 release drops support for ruby 1.9.3 and will not install with ruby 1.9.3.
+We suggest using ruby >= 2.2.5, as that is the version we currently test and support at Puppet.

 ## Locally Cached Files

 This is a change of the `:cache_files_locally` preset from `true` to `false`.